 This skillet is durable and the price makes it well worth your consideration: highly polished stainless, induction compatible, lifetime warranty: everything you need in a piece of clad stainless steel cookware.

-Tramontina makes several nonstick skillets, and most of them get excellent customer ratings.
-We like this one because it has rivetless cooking surface, a nice shape, and a high grade, PFOA-free coating.
+Tramontina makes several nonstick skillets, and most of them get good customer ratings, as well as recommendations from review sites like Wirecutter.
+We like this one because it has no rivets on the cooking surface, a nice shape, and a high grade, PFOA-free coating.
 (Which means it's PTFE, so if you don't want that, check out this ceramic nonstick skillet from Tramontina, which also gets excellent reviews).

 This particular skillet isn't always available at Wal-Mart, but you can check out all of their Tramontina nonstick products by clicking here.